Back to Blog

 Share:

-Quick Answer: Navicat Premium runs $1,299 per user for a perpetual license, or roughly $399.99/year on subscription.
+Quick Answer: Navicat Premium runs $1,599 per user for a perpetual commercial license, or $799.99/year on subscription.
 If you're managing Oracle and SQL Server alongside MySQL and PostgreSQL, that cost can make sense.
 If you're focused on PostgreSQL and MySQL — which most indie devs and small teams are — QueryGlow gives you a modern, web-based GUI with AI query generation for $79 once.
 No subscription.
 No per-user fees.

 Navicat is a heavyweight.
 It connects to 9 databases — MySQL, PostgreSQL, Oracle, SQL Server, MongoDB, MariaDB, SQLite, Redis, and Snowflake — from a single desktop app.
 The data modeling, visual query builder, and cross-database migration tools are genuinely best-in-class for enterprise shops juggling heterogeneous stacks.